queue-miscreant/langtons-ant/README.md

-Langton's ant, a widely-known cellular automaton
+Langton's ant, a widely-known cellular automaton, drawn with ANSI escapes in the terminal

 `./ant w h rules [manifold]`